ShaxGOD/residentUIAuto/README.md

 Test task for Limavi: part 1 - UI Automation

 ## Installation
+1. Install project via .zip file or create new project and clone on Vs Code
 1. Install node js:

 Download the installer from NodeJS WebSite.